Key Facts & Figures

 for securing the supply to eastern Germany

-At 7.9 million tonnes the handling of liquid goods more than doubled, increasing by 4.4 million tonnes.
-All told 5.9 million tonnes of crude oil (+4.7 million tonnes) were pumped from tankers via Rostock oil port into the pipeline to the PCK refinery in Schwedt as a contribution to securing the supply to eastern Germany.
+At 7.9 million tonnes the handling of liquid goods reached the previous year’s result.
+All told six million tonnes of crude oil were pumped from tankers via Rostock Oil Port into the pipeline to the PCK refinery in Schwedt as a contribution to securing the supply of petrol station products to eastern Germany.